tlienart/PkgPage.jl/page/config.md

   - header_padding_top: vertical padding above the header, if over ~55px, there will be white space between the navbar and the header.
   - add_github_button:  whether to add a "Star this package" button in header
-  - github_repo:        path to the github repo for the github button -->
+  - github_repo:        path to the GitHub repo for the GitHub button -->

 @def use_hero            = false